chichun2002/asiga-fullstack-assessment/README.md

 - Add image upload for products
 - Enhance test coverage/Fix autotests
 - Clean up CSS and separate the frontend into smaller components for readability

+## Dev Comments
+- Working on a fullstack project like this from scratch is quite challenging trying to figure out how to setup all the environments and just getting a basic structure setup to work on.
+If I could start for scratch making sure testing was integrated and working from the start I would